needle-mirror/com.unity.purchasing.udp/Documentation~/faq.md

 No. This build is only an artefact created during the course of the UDP workflow.
 It only works with the Unity sandbox.
 It is calling stubbed payment APIs and is not capable of making any transaction on any of the UDP stores’ billing systems.
 To be used, this build needs to be repacked with the store’s specific SDK.
 This is automatically done on the UDP console during the game submission process.

+#### Do Presets work with UDP?

+No. You cannot apply [presets](https://docs.unity3d.com/Manual/Presets.html) to the UDP Settings.

+#### Does UDP support server-side validation?

+Yes.
+For [server-side validation](games-with-iap.html#server-side), you can either implement via Query order (all stores support it) or callback notifications (all stores except Huawei).

 ## The UDP console

 #### How do I access the UDP console?